 SPH TYPE RATING PROFICIENCY CHECK JAR reference: Appendix 3 to JAR-FCL 2.240 Period: 12 months for all types (as defined in JAR-FCL 2.220) Proficiency Checks can be flown up to 3 months before the expiry date with no loss to the original expiry date provided at least 2 flight hours have been completed on the type in the 12 month preceding expiry.
 If the expiry date is passed by less than 5 years the applicant may Renew the rating as above.
 If the expiry date has exceeded 5 years the National Authority may direct refresher training prior to a Renewal test flight Who can test: AE(H) - SEH/MEH, FE(H) - PPL SEH, TRE(H) - SEH/MEH Form used: National Form Test format: To revalidate by experience for SEH Piston group as shown in Appendix 1 to JAR-FCL 2.245(b)(3): SEH Piston types as listed in Appendix 1 to JAR-FCL 2.245(b)(3) may be revalidated by experience of 2 hours on each type in the 12 months preceding expiry provided a proficiency check is completed with an Examiner on one of the SEH Piston types on the list.
-The licence entry for the type ratings revalidated by experience shall show the same validity expiry date as that on which the proficiency check was completed.
+The licence entry be revalidated by experience of 2 hours on each type in the 12 preceding expiry provided a proficiency check is completed validity expiry date as that on which the proficiency check was completed.
 Notes: Applicants with a valid IR(H) on the type shall revalidate their IR(H) as part of the check.
 However if the IR(H) has to be assessed separately due to weather it may be flown on a separate flight within the revalidation/renewal period and both flights should be signed off at the same time.

-MODULE 10 - AIRLINE TRANSPORT PILOT LICENCE (AEROPLANE) - ATPL (A)
+3.10 MODULE 10 - AIRLINE TRANSPORT PILOT LICENCE (AEROPLANE) - ATPL (A)